pandas-dev/pandas/doc/source/timeseries.rst

-    is_quarter_end,"Logical indicating if last day of quarter (defined by frequency)" is_year_start,"Logical indicating if first day of year (defined by frequency)" is_year_end,"Logical indicating if last day of year (defined by frequency)"
+    is_quarter_end,"Logical indicating if last day of quarter (defined by frequency)" is_year_start,"Logical indicating if first day of year (defined by frequency)" is_year_end,"Logical indicating if last day of year (defined by frequency)" is_leap_year,"Logical indicating if the date belongs to a leap year"

 Furthermore, if you have a ``Series`` with datetimelike values, then you can access these properties via the ``.dt`` accessor, see the :ref:`docs <basics.dt_accessors>`